sardana-org/sardana/doc/source/devel/howto_macros/macros_general.rst

    :class:`~sardana.macroserver.macros.standard.mv`
    use :ref:`repeat parameters <sardana-macro-repeat-parameters>`.
-   From Sardana 2.0 the repeat parameter values must be passed as lists of items in case of ambiguity but also without lists for the simple cases.
+   From Sardana 2.0 the repeat parameter values must be passed as lists of items.
 An item of a repeat parameter containing more than one member is a list.
+In case when a macro defines only one repeat parameter and it is the last parameter, for the backwards compatibility reasons, the plain list of items' members is allowed.

 .. _sardana-macro-environment: